 Students are eligible to enroll:

 - Medical Physics

-Many of our faculty are members of the Institute for Research in Materials (IRM) at Dal, providing you with access to additional world-class equipment and opportunities for interdisciplinary research - right here on campus.
+Many of our faculty are members of the Clean Technologies Research Institute (CTRI) at Dal, providing you with access to additional world-class equipment and opportunities for interdisciplinary research - right here on campus.

 More information about the Graduate Program in our Department: